TrashMonks/Dice/README.markdown

 - `Dice.range'3d4'` gives `10`, because even though some of the possible totals of the three dice are more likely than others, there are still only 10 distinct ones.
 - `Dice.range'3d4-1d3'` gives `12`, because subtracting 1d3 gives two more possibilities (not three!).

+### `Dice.compare`

+Compute which of two dice rolls is “better” using the following metrics, in order of applicability:

+- greater average
+- smaller range
+- less variance (TODO: not yet implemented)

+If all of these are equal, the two distributions are the same.

+The result will two values.
+The first of which is a number, which is:

+- -1 if the second argument is better;
+- 0 if neither is better;
+- or 1 if the first argument is better.

+The second is a value describing which metric was used to determine the result.

+For example:

+- `Dice.compare('1d6', '1d4')` returns `1, 'greater average'` because the average of 1d6 is greater than that of 1d4.
+- `Dice.compare('1d5', '1d3+1')` returns `-1, 'smaller range'` because the averages are the same and the range of 1d3+1 is smaller than that of 1d5.
+- `Dice.compare('1d3', '4-1d3')` returns `0, 'inconclusive'` because both rolls represent the same probability distribution.

 ## Parsing a roll from a string

 ### `Dice.from_dice_string`